binhdo/piwiktracking/readme.md

 - Tested up to: 3.4-nightly
 - Stable tag: 0.2

-Add Piwik Tracking Code to your WordPress blog.
+Add the Piwik Tracking Code to your WordPress blog.

 ## Description

 A simple plugin to conveniently add the Piwik tracking code to your WordPress posts and pages.

-- Choose between the standard javascript tracker and the modern asynchronous tracker (see [Piwik documentation](http://piwik.org/docs/javascript-tracking/ "Piwik documtation") for reference)
+* Choose between the standard javascript tracker and the modern asynchronous tracker
-- enable or disable download & outlink tracking
+* enable or disable download & outlink tracking
-- advanced settings: select user groups (identified by roles) to exclude from being tracked
+* advanced settings: select user groups (identified by roles) to exclude from being tracked

+Please see [Piwik documentation](http://piwik.org/docs/javascript-tracking/ "Piwik documtation") for detailed reference on Piwik.

+Piwik is a Free Software released under the license GPL v3 or later (see GPL v3 guide).

 ### Installation